gshen42/HasChor/README.md

 #### Step 2.3: Brief tour of the implementation

-[TODO: mention which parts of section 5 are in which files.]
+If artifact reviewers wish to look at the implementation of the HasChor library itself, here is a mapping from parts of section 5 of the paper to files in the repository:

+[TODO ...]